pennzht/saphyra/README.md

 Foundations
 ---

-Currently Saphyra is built on a foundation of higher-order logic and peano arithmetic, but it can be adjusted (in the future) to use other rulesets, such as set theory.
+Currently Saphyra is built on a foundation of higher-order logic and Peano arithmetic, but it can be adjusted to use other rulesets, such as set theory.
 The axioms can be found in [axioms.js](https://github.com/pennzht/saphyra/blob/main/js/axioms.js).

 Each proof or collection of proofs is a __node__.
 A node may have inputs, outputs, and subnodes, representing a conditional truth that if all inputs hold, and if all subnodes are valid, then all outputs hold.
 In a sense, a node is similar to a sequent, and subnodes are other sequents which the parent node depends on.
 Unlike a sequent, a node's outputs are conjunctive instead of disjunctive.